abu-compbio/SCITUNA/README.md

 [SCITUNA](https://github.com/abu-compbio/SCITUNA/): a novel single-cell data integration approach that combines both _graph-based_ and _anchor-based_ techniques.
 SCITUNA constructs a graph for each batch to represent intra-batch cell similarities, and a bipartite graph to capture inter-batch similarities.
 This transforms the integration problem into a many-to-one matching problem, where cells from a query batch are matched with cells from a reference batch.
 The resulting matches are then used to transform the query cell space to the reference cell space.

+- SCITUNA operates directly in the original gene expression space.
+- The method introduces a novel batch ordering strategy based on optimal transport cost.

 #For more information, please refer to the article which can be found at [here]([xx](https://github.com/abu-compbio/SCITUNA/)).

 <br/>